Comparing N95, KN95, and FFP2 Respirator MasksBielcor

-These masks fit right for real protection against bioaerosol viruses, and are made to filter out tiny airborne particles, while still offering comfortable breathability.
+These masks fit right for real protection against bioaerosol viruses.
+Made to filter out tiny airborne particles and offer comfortable breathability.

-For those wanting even more supreme protection there are also National Institute for Occupational Safety and Health (NIOSH) certified N99 masks, which block out 99% of micro fine particulates, and still give you full deep breaths of clean air.
+For those wanting even more supreme protection, there are also National Institute for Occupational Safety and Health (NIOSH) certified N99 masks, which block out 99% of micro-fine particulates, and still give you full breaths of clean air.

-N95, KN95 and FFP2 are types of mask classes.
-These codes refer to the safety performance standards they have been tested to.
+N95, KN95, and FFP2 are types of mask classes.
+The codes refer to the safety performance standards tested.

 These standards and tests may have some similarities.
-The main difference being that different countries and continents have their own mask performance tests.
+The main difference is that different countries and continents have their own mask performance tests.